Zosiamil/AppVerifiy/README.md

 ## 🚀 Key Features

 * **Threat Intelligence Integration:** Automated lookups via API to query external databases (**VirusTotal, MalwareBazaar by Abuse.ch, Hybrid Analysis, and AlienVault OTX**) for file reputation and threat indicators.
-* **Static File Analysis:** Computes file hashes (SHA-256) and calculates **file entropy** to detect potential obfuscation, encryption, or packing techniques (e.g., UPX).
+* **Static File Analysis:** Computes file hashes (SHA-256) and calculates **file entropy** to detect potential obfuscation, encryption, or packing techniques.
 * **Windows Event Logs Automation:** Leverages PowerShell scripting to automatically scan local system logs (`Security`, `Microsoft-Windows-Windows Defender/Operational`, and `Application`) for any traces of execution or related application crashes.
 * **Asynchronous Execution:** Built with multi-threading support (`threading`) to ensure the Tkinter user interface remains smooth and responsive while performing remote API requests.

 ## 🛠️ Configuration & Setup

 Before running the application, you need to set up your API keys for the respective threat intelligence services as environment variables.
+You can obtain free API keys by creating a free account on each of the platforms listed above.

 You can configure them in Windows using PowerShell: setx VT_API_KEY "API_KEY"